Everything you need to know about UC alum Travis Kelce

 Or at least his merch is.

-After Swift’s appearance at Sunday’s Chiefs game — which was the most-watched NFL game last week — all things Kelce are selling like hotcakes, from his merchandise to Chiefs home game tickets.
+After Swift’s appearance at a September Chiefs game — which was the most-watched NFL game — all things Kelce sold like hotcakes, from his merchandise to Chiefs home game tickets.
 Kelce's seen huge growth in his podcast audience and followers on social media.
-UC even released a limited-edition Kelce Bearcats jersey.
+UC even released a now sold-out limited-edition Kelce Bearcats jersey.
 The university can also attribute its own rising ticket and merchandise sales to its recent entrance into the Big 12.

 Indeed, everything Swift touches seems to turn to gold.
 The economic boost seen in cities that hosted her Eras Tour concerts like Cincinnati has been dubbed “the Taylor Swift effect."
 Call it what you want, her two-concert stop brought approximately $48 million to Greater Cincinnati.

-Whether this is the beginning of their love story or just publicity folklore, fans at UC and across the country can’t seem to get enough Swift and Kelce.
+Whether this is a true love story or just publicity folklore, fans at UC and across the country can’t seem to get enough Swift and Kelce.
 That includes another Bearcat-gone-pro: Atlanta Falcons quarterback Desmond Ridder.

 Big for the Swifties & Bearcats pic.twitter.com/XjMeIjtA2P